zenml-io/zenml/docs/book/stacks-and-components/custom-solutions/implement-a-custom-stack-component.md

 help ensure your flavor is efficient, reliable, and easy to maintain.

 * We recommend you develop new flavors by using existing flavors as a reference.
-A good starting point are the flavors defined in the [official ZenML integrations](https://github.com/zenml-io/zenml/tree/main/src/zenml/integrations).
+A good starting point is the flavors defined in the [official ZenML integrations](https://github.com/zenml-io/zenml/tree/main/src/zenml/integrations).